Receiving your grant: £250,000 to £10million

 Before we can grant you Permission to Start the Development or the Delivery Phase of your Project and release your Grant funds, you will need to provide the following information as required:

-• details of statutory permissions and/or licences required and obtained
+- details of statutory permissions and/or licences required and obtained, if applicable

-• a cashflow forecast outlining the Development or Delivery Phase of your Project, as applicable
+- cost breakdown and cashflow report outlining the Development or Delivery Phase of your Project, as applicable

-• a timetable outlining the Development or Delivery Phase of your Project, as applicable
+- a project timetable or work programme outlining the Development or Delivery Phase of your Project, as applicable

 You must tell us if there are any changes to your Project since you submitted your Application, for example changes to project partners or cash contributions, providing updated evidence as applicable.